 Hone your negotiation skills and use an industry-recognised report—like the Robert Half 2018 Salary Guide—to leverage a raise, promotion or better benefits package.

-5 questions to help you refresh your career goals
+5 questions to help you define your career goals

 The time has come to start setting career goals.
 It’s time to review your resolutions and a reassess your career aspirations.